malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

 ### Tests

-A test is the process of running some code, and comparing the output with a result which is known to be good.
+A test is the process of running some code, and comparing the output with a known good result.
 Testing can take place on many levels, from running an entire simulation over many steps, to checking that a force-field is calculated correctly.